WebBreacher/offensiveinterview/knowledge.md

 2. What kind of attack is ARP Spoofing considered and how could you leverage it on a penetration test? *@jstnkndy*
 3. Explain what NBNS poisoning is and how it can be leveraged on a penetration test. *@jstnkndy*
 12. Answer true or false and explain your answer: two-factor authentication protects against session hijacking. *@jstnkndy*
+13. How would you avoid anti virus?
+14. How would you target a database, that you know lies behing a jump server with an unkown IP address?
+15. What are commonly vulnerable ports/services/applications?
+16. You have unprivileged Windows credentials, how can you elevate your privileges?

 ### Crypto / Hashes / Passwords ###
 5. Describe the basics of input and output of a stream cipher. *@jstnkndy*